cwadge/junk-drawer/pipewire_tuning_guide.md

 \text{Latency (ms)} = \left( \frac{\text{quantum (samples)}}{\text{sample rate (Hz)}} \right) \times 1000
 $$

-So for 48kHz audio playback with a quantum of 128:
+So for 48kHz audio playback with a quantum of 256:

 $$
 \begin{aligned}
-\text{Latency (ms)} &= \left( \frac{128}{48000} \right) \times 1000 \\
+\text{Latency (ms)} &= \left( \frac{256}{48000} \right) \times 1000 \\
-                    &= \frac{128}{48} \\
+                    &= \frac{256}{48} \\
-                    &\approx 2.67
+                    &\approx 5.33
 \end{aligned}
 $$

-About 2.67ms.
+About 5.3ms.

 **Note:** The quantum scales based on sample rate.
-For example, with a `default.clock.rate` of `48000` and a `default.clock.quantum` of `128`, the quantum will scale to `512` if the sample rate is `192000`&mdash;4x the sample rate = 4x the quantum.
+For example, with a `default.clock.rate` of `48000` and a `default.clock.quantum` of `256`, the quantum will scale to `1024` if the sample rate is `192000`&mdash;4x the sample rate = 4x the quantum.

-A `default.clock.quantum` of 128 is pretty aggressive, but it works well for my particular system:
+A `default.clock.quantum` of 256 works well for my particular system:

  - Ryzen 7 3700X @4.63GHz (-48mV)
  - 32GB DDR4 3200 (XMP)
  - ASUS Xonar DX (C-Media Electronics Inc CMI8788 [Oxygen HD Audio])
  - Latest [XanMod](https://xanmod.org/) kernel

 Despite the somewhat modest and outdated hardware, I haven't had any cut-outs, clicks, pops, distortion, underruns, or any other sound issues even when playing multiple audio streams at once under load.
 This includes heavy games like *Mount & Blade II: Bannerlord*, with hundreds of sounds playing simultaneously, and hundreds of units on the field.
 But, YMMV.
 Consider this a starting point.
 If you find that you can get away with smaller buffers or need larger ones, do what you need to do.
-If you do need to tune, I'd start with the `default.clock.quantum` value. `default.clock.quantum = 256` is probably the right choice for most systems, and the latency is still going to be extremely low at ~5ms.
+If you do need to tune, I'd by experimenting with the `default.clock.quantum` value.

 ### Sample Rates